Cost · Seattle

 Price-Match Promise

 Bring us your written national-chain quote during your free in-home estimate.
-On comparable work — same premium Bellatone panels, our own crew, lifetime material warranty — we'll match or beat it.
+On comparable work, same premium Bellatone panels, our own crew, lifetime material warranty, we'll match or beat it.

-Where our $9,990 Aging-in-Place Special fits
+Where our SteadyStep™ Shower System fits

-Starting around $9,990 for qualifying standard projects, the Aging-in-Place Special covers a complete walk-in shower with premium Bellatone wall panels, a low-threshold entry, optional grab bars, a slip-resistant base, and a lifetime warranty on materials.
-It's positioned squarely in the premium tier above — below most chain quotes for comparable work, well above the bargain prefab tier.
+Starting at $7,900 for qualifying standard projects, the SteadyStep™ Shower System covers a complete walk-in shower with standard acrylic wall panels, a standard glass door, a low-threshold entry, and our core safety package included.
+It's positioned squarely in the premium tier above: below most chain quotes for comparable work, well above the bargain prefab tier.

 What to do before your free in-home estimate

-- Open the Design Studio.
+1. Open the Design Studio.
 Pick a wall, hardware, door, and accessories.
 The preview comes back with a real rendering on your real bathroom, which makes the estimate visit faster and the price more concrete.

-- Gather any existing quotes.
+2. Gather any existing quotes.
 If you've had Bath Fitter, Re-Bath, or another chain in, bring the written quote.
 We'll talk through what's in it and what we'd do differently.

-- Take a photo of the current bathroom.
+3. Take a photo of the current bathroom.
 Especially the tub apron, drain area, and any visible plumbing.
 Helps the consultant flag potential subfloor concerns before demo day.